 --data '{"query": "{ me { userName userEmail }}"}'

 It is important to keep these differences in mind when building integrations that need to retrieve all the information in a paginated field.
-We invite you read to more about it on GraphQL's official website here.
+Read the GraphQL's official pagination documentation for more information.

-When putting the range of the information that I want to bring me, the result will bring me these.
-If there is a next page in the last item of the query, there is hasNextPage
+Explore the terminal.
+If there is a next page in the last item of the query, you can see hasNextPage

 and endCursor

-, which tells us that there is the next page and gives us its cursor token.
+, where the former informs there is a next page and the latter provides its cursor token.

-To use the cursor, you can pass it as the argument after
+To see the next page, you can pass the cursor token as the argument after

 import requests